Being more active in your daily life doesn’t have to mean a complete lifestyle change. Small steps every day can make a difference.

 Get moving with a more active game and combine entertainment with light exercise.
 Even better if you play with a mate, or with the kids – a little friendly competition will get you working harder!

-Meet a friend for a walk around the lake, the park or along the beach and then make your way to your favourite café.
+Meet a friend for a walk around the lake, the park or along the beach and then make your way to your favourite café for a takeaway coffee.
 When you’re chatting away, getting active can be much more enjoyable.